-A diagnosed mental illness can interfere with your life in ways you never imagined.
+- A diagnosed mental illness can interfere with your life in ways you never imagined.
 It can create problems getting future health or life insurance, get in the way of being approved for security clearances, sway judges in child-custody hearings, to name a few.
 By not taking reimbursement from insurance companies, I am not forced to label my clients; I simply treat the problems they bring to me, without a diagnosis.

-Insurance companies require me to submit treatment plans and progress updates frequently, often every 4-6 sessions.
+- Insurance companies require me to submit treatment plans and progress updates frequently, often every 4-6 sessions.
 This is usually done over the phone, and confidential personal and clinical information is usually required.
 I have absolutely no idea who is on the other end of those calls, what their qualifications are, or if they abide by a code of ethics which holds client confidentiality sacrosanct, as I do.
 In addition, that information goes into the insurance company’s database, and is theoretically available to anyone with the appropriate passwords.
 Therefore, my clients’ clinical information would be potentially unprotected.
 This makes me very uncomfortable.

-If my treatment plans and your progress are deemed acceptable, the insurance company will authorize a few more visits within a certain time-frame, after which I have to go through the entire process again.
+- If my treatment plans and your progress are deemed acceptable, the insurance company will authorize a few more visits within a certain time-frame, after which I have to go through the entire process again.

-Insurance companies rarely if ever reimburse a therapist’s full fee, and often reimburse at a ridiculously low rate.
+- Insurance companies rarely if ever reimburse a therapist’s full fee, and often reimburse at a ridiculously low rate.
 It therefore becomes difficult for me to pay my bills or realize a profit.
 Imagine being expected to work on very important and complex projects for significantly less than your actual salary.

-Finally, insurance companies are often very late in paying benefits, sometimes holding checks for weeks or months.
-That would be like your employer sitting on your paychecks; how would feed your family & pay your bills?
+- Finally, insurance companies are often very late in paying benefits, sometimes holding checks for weeks or months.
+That would be like your employer sitting on your paychecks; how would you feed your family & pay your bills?

 I hope this helps you understand why I’m not a member of any insurance panels.
 Here is your option regarding insurance payment, if you are still interested in pursuing it.
 Many plans have out-of-network benefits, and I will be happy to give you the form to submit for reimbursement.
 Keep in mind that I will still have to give you a mental disorder diagnosis, which will still be part of your permanent health record.
 You will pay me directly and will then be reimbursed by your insurance carrier according to the terms of your plan.